splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 .. meta::
    :description: Configure the Active Directory Federation Services (ADFS) SSO integration to let your users log in to Observability Cloud using your Microsoft ADFS portal.

-The Azure Active Directory Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.
+The Microsoft Active Directory Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.

 Before you begin configuring the ADFS integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.